By Anthony Caruso III | Publisher

 Burlington — The Florence defense is starting to dominate again.
 The Flashes defense is fairly new, with 8 new starters this year.

 Yet, it doesn’t seem to matter, as they have shut out their past two opponents.
-The defense helped guide Florence to a 42-0 win yesterday in a Freedom Division match up, with the Burlington City Blue Devils.
+The defense helped guide Florence to a 42-0 win yesterday in a Freedom Division matchup, with the Burlington City Blue Devils.

 “They’re really coming on strong,” Florence head coach Joe B. Frappolli said.
 “I think that’s a tribute to Nick Lubrano (defensive coordinator), Pepe Pichette, Steve Ordog, and Ross O’Neill — all of our defensive coaches.”

 With the win, Frappolli has become the all-time South Jersey wins leader, with 231 wins.
 John Oberg, the former Delsea coach, previously held the record of 230 wins.
-Oberg had the record for the past 15-years, when he broke the previous record during the 1992 season.
+Oberg had the record for the past 15-years when he broke the previous record during the 1992 season.

-“I’m just real happy for the players,” Frappolli said.
+“I’m just really happy for the players,” Frappolli said.
 “This is really for all the guys that played at Florence High School to all the coaches, who started this program.
 I just drive the bus now.
 And I’m tremendously proud to be associated with Florence football and our whole school community.

 “As you can see, it’s all about the kids.
 I got mixed feelings right now, only because I guess I should feel more excited than I do.
 I’m not trying to take it lightly.
-I’m not one to reap all the benefits, because it’s really about all the kids and the coaches and our whole school community.
+I’m not one to reap all the benefits because it’s really about all the kids and the coaches and our whole school community.
 I’m glad that it’s over.”

-A short-time later, Frappolli finally realized what he had done.
+A short time later, Frappolli finally realized what he had done.
 It just had to settle in first, especially after the players and the community gathered around him for his post-game speech.

 “I guess if you stick around long enough and surround yourself with good people, some nice things happen,” he said.
 “We had our ups-and-downs over the years and we stayed the course.
 It’s what we tell our players all the time.
 You’re going to have your ups-and-downs in football.
 Football is like the game of life.
-If you stay the course and you refuse to stay down and never lose and keep getting up, than good things will happen.
+If you stay the course and you refuse to stay down and never lose and keep getting up, then good things will happen.

-“John Oberg . . . if he was still coaching today than we would still be chasing him, because he was one of the great coaches that had a great program at Delsea.
+“John Oberg . . . if he was still coaching today than we would still be chasing him because he was one of the great coaches that had a great program at Delsea.
 To be next in line with him, it’s a great pleasure and great honor, really.”